chayei sarah

 We struggled as you struggle.

-But we’d had good years.
+We’d had good years.

 I remember when we first met